TaylorTS/City-of-Chicago-Crimes-Project/README.md

   +	Provide an overview of the reported crime cases reported to the City of Chicago police department
   +	Identify any relationship between crime rate and a community area’s poverty level

-## Based on the overarching business questions, the project aims to provide the following analysis
+## Based on the overarching business questions, the project aims to provide the following analyses
   1. Analysis of the data
       -  a.
 Primary crime types
       -  b.
 Locations where incidents occurred